-The practice of exposing a wound to sub-atmospheric pressure to promote healing was initially described in the orthopedic setting in the early 1990s in patients with exposed fractures.
-The authors, who used a system built by them, observed efficient wound cleansing and healing, with marked proliferation of granulation tissue, without cases of osteomyelitis.
-In subsequent work the treatment of patients with compartmental syndrome of the lower limb and of infected, acute or chronic wounds has been described.
-The average duration of treatment ranged from 4 to 31 days, with an average of 13 days, in compartmental syndromes and the wounds were subsequently closed by suturing and/or skin grafts in a smaller number of cases.
+In 1993 Fleischmann applied this concept in the clinical setting, on patients with open fractures.
+Using a system built by them, the authors observed efficient wound cleansing and healing, with marked proliferation of granulation tissue, without cases of osteomyelitis.
+In subsequent works, the treatment of patients with compartment syndrome of the lower limb and infected, acute or chronic wounds was described.
+The mean duration of treatment ranged from 4 to 31 days, with an average of 13, in compartment syndromes and wounds were subsequently closed by suturing and/or skin grafts in fewer cases.

 In these studies, the negative pressure was achieved using conventional equipment, such as wall-mounted aspirators or portable surgical aspirators, connected to various types of dressings isolated from the environment by means of adhesive sheets used in the operating room.
 Naturally, the types of dressing, the levels of depression and the duration of the treatments were not homogeneous and did not allow conclusive definitions of the technical aspects of the method.